Joy Mukherjee

 Joy Mukherjee (24 February 1939 – 9 March 2012) was an Indian actor and director.
-He was titled as the 'heart throb of the 1960s and 1970s'.
+He was referred to as the 'Heart Throb' in his time as he was famously known for his romantic roles in 1960s.
+He acted in 30 films.

 Family background

 Joy Mukherjee was the son of Sashadhar Mukherjee and Sati Devi.
 His father was a successful producer and a co-founder of Filmalaya Studios.
 His uncles were director Subodh Mukherjee, Ashok Kumar, Anoop Kumar and Kishore Kumar.
-Joy Mukherjee was educated in Col. Brown Cambridge School in Dehra Dun and St. Xavier College.
-His wife's name is Neelam and they had two sons Monjoy (also known as Toy), Sujoy (also known as Boy) and a daughter Simran.
+Joy Mukherjee was educated in Col. Brown Cambridge School in Dehradun and St. Xavier College.

+He married Neelam and they had two sons and a daughter.

 Career

 Joy debuted opposite Sadhana in the film Love in Simla (1960), directed by R. K. Nayyar.
 He then starred with Asha Parekh for several hits like Phir Wohi Dil Laya Hoon, Love in Tokyo, Ziddi and Hum Hindustani.
 Some of his films like Aao Pyar Karen and Shagird (opposite Saira Bano), Ek Musafir Ek Haseena with Sadhna, Ishaara with Vyjayantimala and Jee Chahta Hai with Rajashree were superhit movies.
 Most of his movies had hit music.
-By the late 1960s, acting roles began drying up, so he began directing and producing.
+By the late 1960s, acting roles began drying up, so he began directing and producing films.

-He produced and directed Humsaya although this films did not do well.
+He produced and directed Humsaya although it did not do well.
 Despite a late success with home production Ek Baar Muskura Do (1972) with brother Deb Mukherjee and later to be sister-in-law Tanuja, Joy faded from the silver screen.

 He later directed Rajesh Khanna in Chailla Babu in 1977 which was a major box office success.
-This film's success solved his insolvency problems which arose due to production of Love In Bombay.
-Later in 1985, Rajesh Khanna even gave him opportunity as a villain in the film Insaaf Main Karoonga, which became the last successful film of actor Joy Mukherjee.
+This film's success solved his insolvency problems which arose due to production of Love in Bombay.
+In 1985, Rajesh Khanna gave him opportunity to play a villain in the film Insaaf Main Karoonga, which became the last successful film of Joy.